 3. Always have something to reach

-I’m that kind of person who loves to make all the possible scenarios in my head.
-Sometimes it’s helpful, sometimes not so much, ha ha.
-But from that I learned one important thing about myself.
+I'm that kind of person who loves to make all the possible scenarios in my head.
+Sometimes it's helpful, sometimes not so much, haha.
+But from that, I learned one important thing about myself.
 If I have something to reach, I achieve that in the end.
 But the best part is all the efforts I put to do so.
-That goal somewhere in the horizon keeps me motivated and inspired to work harder.
+That goal somewhere on the horizon keeps me motivated and inspired to work harder.

 4. Maintain quality and deliver value